 Cheung Chau can be reached by a 30-minute ferry from Central, and is a lovely, laid-back island with sandy beaches and great seafood.

-6. Stay on a houseboat
+6. Stay on a houseboat: serenity on the water

 Hong Kong houseboat accommodation